Westminster Business Forum

 Format: DOWNLOADABLE PDF

-This conference will assess next steps for the UK’s industrial policy and priorities for supporting both local and national economic growth.
+This conference assessed next steps for the UK’s industrial policy and priorities for supporting both local and national economic growth.

-With the approach of the general election, it will bring stakeholders and policymakers together to examine opportunities to build on the UK’s industrial strengths, increase economic security and support meeting the domestic net zero target by 2050, following the launch of the Business and Trade Committee’s inquiry into the Government’s approach to industrial policy.
+Delegates examined opportunities to build on the UK’s industrial strengths, increase economic security, and support meeting the domestic net zero target by 2050, following the Business and Trade Committee in the last Parliament launching an inquiry into the Government’s approach to industrial policy.

-Delegates will assess key issues and priorities for the UK’s industrial strategy moving forward, including in the five growth sectors identified by the Chancellor of the Exchequer, which include advanced manufacturing, creative industries, digital technology, green industries and life sciences.
+Delegates assessed key issues and priorities for the UK’s industrial strategy moving forward, including in the five growth sectors identified by the current Chancellor of the Exchequer, which include advanced manufacturing, creative industries, digital technology, green industries and life sciences.

-Attendees will discuss strategic options for supporting the UK’s long-term interests, including priorities for R&D, innovation and investment and for policy to support UK industrial growth, including strengthening domestic and international partnerships, and developing the skills pipeline.
+Attendees discussed strategic options for supporting the UK’s long-term interests, including priorities for R&D, innovation and investment, and for policy to support UK industrial growth, including strengthening domestic and international partnerships, and developing the skills pipeline.

-Responsibilities of devolved administrations and the development and impact of localised strategies will also be discussed, including how to best channel continued governmental commitment to the devolution and levelling up agenda.
+Responsibilities of devolved administrations and the development and impact of localised strategies were also discussed, including how to best channel continued governmental commitment to the devolution and levelling up agenda.

-We are pleased to be able to include keynote sessions with: Benedict Macon-Cooney, Chief Policy Strategist, Tony Blair Institute for Global Change; and Dr Jeremy Silver, Director, Media Clarity.
+Keynote speakers who have agreed to take part include: Sir Philip Lowe, Partner, Oxera; Benedict Macon-Cooney, Chief Policy Strategist, Tony Blair Institute for Global Change; Dr Nick O'Donovan, Senior Lecturer, Political Economy and Public Policy, Keele University; and Dr Jeremy Silver, Director, Media Clarity.

 • approaches to industrial policy in the UK: analysing focus industries, such as advanced manufacturing, green industries, life sciences, creative industries and digital technology